begin-theadventure/dxvk-caches/README.md

 # dxvk-caches
-#### Disclaimer: DXVK state caches aren't really useful anymore since [DXVK 2.0](https://github.com/doitsujin/dxvk/releases/tag/v2.0) because of the graphics pipeline library.
+**Information: DXVK state caches aren't really useful anymore since [DXVK 2.0](https://github.com/doitsujin/dxvk/releases/tag/v2.0) because of the graphics pipeline library.
+Version 2.1 also brought a new version of cache v17, which is no longer compatible with dxvk-cache-tool.**

 [DXVK caches to reduce stuttering!](https://github.com/doitsujin/dxvk#state-cache)

 Feel free to contribute new caches or for merge with existing ones in: